jlengrand/project_euler/README.markdown

 36 - Find the sum of all numbers less than one million, which are palindromic in base 10 and base 2. - 0.933 <br />
 37 - Find the sum of all eleven primes that are both truncatable from left to right and right to left. < 1 min <br />
 39 - If p is the perimeter of a right angle triangle, {a, b, c}, which value, for p <= 1000, has the most solutions? - 1min<br />
+41 - What is the largest n-digit pandigital prime that exists? < 5 min <br />
 42 - Using words.txt, a 16K text file containing nearly two-thousand common English words, how many are triangle words? - < 1 sec <br />
 45 - Find the next triangle number that is also pentagonal and hexagonal. - < 1 sec <br />
 48 - Find the last ten digits of 1^1 + 2^2 + ... + 1000^1000. - 0.053 <br />